inigoiparragirre/netflix-apollo-graphql/README.md

+## React Native Netflix Starter App with Graphql and Apollo client

+Using the CRNA, the intention is to develop a Netflix demo using Graphql features, adopting Apollo client 2.0.

+Start repository forked from [@khanghoang/netflix](https://github.com/khanghoang/netflix).
+More info on Apollo client: [Github - Apollo Client](https://github.com/apollographql/apollo-client)

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).